worace/worace.github.io/_posts/2021-03-07-better-play-framework-request-pipelines-with-cats.md

 * Loading the current user
 * Requiring authentication
 * Checking permissions
-* DRY up some of your resource-loading code by moving a common DB lookup into a pipeline stage
+* DRY up resource-loading code by moving common DB lookups into pipeline stages

 You can of course just do all these things inline in your request handlers.
 But having a standard way to define and re-use them helps keep your handler implementations short and focused on what is specific to that particular route.